 The percentage of the population aged between 25 and 64 with tertiary education in a region has a positive impact on the number of patents granted to domestic firms, which is statistically significant at 5%.
 Furthermore, regions with a larger number of full-time equivalent R&D personnel in all sectors also have a larger number of patents.
 Regional industries with a larger level of agglomeration of labour also have more patents granted by domestic firms.
 This is in line with the MAR and Porter theories of knowledge spillovers.
-Furthermore, a larger index of HHI is associated with a larger number of patents granted by domestic firms in that region.
-This suggests that when the concentration of an industry in a given region increases and the competition decreases, firms innovate more.
+Furthermore, a larger index of HHI is associated with a larger number of patents granted by domestic firms and the concentration of an industry in a given region increases and the competition decreases, firms innovate more.